Combining Cross Entropy and MADS methods for inequality constrained global optimization: Introduction

 Specialized BBO and DFO algorithms have been developed in order to solve this kind of problem.
 There are two main categories: model based algorithms \cite{CoScVibook} and direct search algorithms \cite{AuHa2017}.
 This work deals with direct search algorithms which benefit from theoretical convergence results and adding some modifications may improve their performance.
 In particular, the Mesh Adaptive Direct Search (\mads) algorithm \cite{AuDe2006} ensures convergence to a point satisfying necessary conditions based on the Clarke calculus \cite{Clar83a}.
 This theoretical guarantee is a solid basis for blackbox optimization.
 However, blackbox optimization algorithms must take into account two other types of difficulties.
 First, algorithms must be efficient in terms of simulation evaluations (constraints and objective function).
-Indeed, the simulation in engineering context is often time consuming.
-Second, blackbox simulations may involve multi-extrema functions, so algorithms must be able to escape from local minimum. \mads may be trapped in a local minimum.\\
+Indeed, the simulation in an engineering context is often time consuming.
+Second, blackbox simulations may involve multi-extrema functions, so algorithms must be able to escape from local minima. \mads may be trapped in a local minimum.\\

-To address the second difficulty, heuristics such as Variable Neighborhood Search (VNS) \cite{AuBeLe08} and Latin Hypercube Sampling (LHS) \cite{Stei87a} were proposed to escape from local minimum.
-Other methods of global optimization with no convergence guarantees exist, including Simulated Annealing \cite{cmmrsa}, Genetic Algorithm \cite{Goldberg1989} or Tabu search \cite{tabrcps}.
-However, these heuristic methods often require a large number of function evaluations which is incompatible with the first difficulty.
-Finally, there exists also particular method as DIRECT algorithm \cite{JoPeSt93a} allowing to explore the space well.
-Nevertheless, here again the number of function evaluations seems to be prohibitive.
-In contrast, some methods have been developed to address the first problem, by reducing the overall number of simulation evaluation such as: the use of ensembles of surrogate \cite{AuKoLedTa2016} or of quadratic models \cite{CoLed2011} or the integration of the Nelder-Mead (NM) algorithm \cite{G-2017-90}.
-These different methods improve the efficiency of the \mads algorithm, nevertheless, they do not address the difficulty of local optima.\\
+To address the second difficulty, the \mads algorithm may be combined with Variable Neighborhood Search (VNS) \cite{AuBeLe08} and Latin Hypercube Sampling (LHS) \cite{Stei87a} techniques to escape local minima.
+Other heuristics of global optimization with no convergence guarantees exist including Evolution Strategy with Covariance Matrix Adaptation (CMA-ES) \cite{Hansen2006}, Genetic Algorithm (GA) \cite{Goldberg1989}, Differential Evolution (DE) \cite{spde} or Particule Swarm Optimization (PSO) \cite{JKennedy_REberhart_1995}.
+However, these heuristics often require a large number of function evaluations which is incompatible with the first difficulty.
+Moreover, no specific mechanism has been developed to enable these methods to deal with inequality constraints.
+In contrast, some methods have been developed to address the first problem, by reducing the overall number of simulation evaluation such as: the use of ensembles of surrogate \cite{AuKoLedTa2016} or of quadratic models \cite{CoLed2011} and the integration of the Nelder-Mead (NM) algorithm \cite{G-2017-90}.
+These different methods improve the efficiency of the \mads algorithm but do not address the difficulty of local optima.\\